+- 1. Bolt

+- 2. Battery holding plate

-- 1. Negative battery lead (black)
+- 3. Negative battery lead (black)

-- 2. Positive battery lead (red)
+- 4. Positive battery lead (red)

 - 4. Pull the battery out of its compartment.

 To charge the battery

 Have a Yamaha dealer charge the battery as soon as possible if it seems to have discharged.
 Keep in mind that the battery tends to discharge more quickly if the ATV is equipped with optional electrical accessories.